 Studies show that over 50% of customers expect a business to be available 24/7.
-Customer service call centers can be expensive, especially when factoring in the number of employees needed to manage thousands of customers for 24 hours a day.
+Customer service call centers can be expensive, especially when factoring in the number of employees needed to manage thousands of customers 24 hours daily.
 That’s where chatbots come in.
-40% of chats are for routine questions such as, "Where's my account number?" and "I want to return my socks."
-A chatbot that is able to handle those simple requests saves time and money, while still building a connection with that customer through direct interaction.
+40% of chats are used for routine questions such as, "Where's my account number?" and "I want to return my socks."
+A chatbot that can handle those simple requests saves time and money while still building a connection with that customer through direct interaction.

-Never fear, though–there are ways to overcome these drawbacks.
-How do we deal with an unintelligent, mistake-making chatbot?
-The straightforward answer is to make it smart.
-Enter Interplay: Smart Chatbots can easily be built via our platform by connecting together the required elements.
+Smart Chatbots can quickly be built via our platform by connecting together the required elements.
 A smart chatbot needs good Natural Language Processing (NLP) software, as well as a large number of recognized issues and correct responses (sometimes called “intents”).
 If the chatbot is programmed to respond to a wide array of different scenarios, it will perform much better than if it only recognizes five or six statements.
-A good bot will know up to dozens if not hundreds of possible intents and be able to adequately respond or to otherwise gracefully pass things over to a human for an answer.
-The chatbot’s responses need to be conversational and standard grammar.
+A good bot will know dozens to hundreds of possible intents and be able to respond adequately and gracefully pass things over to a human for an answer.
+The chatbot’s responses need to be conversational and have standard grammar.
 The responses also need to pull from real-time connections to the order management system, the inventory tracking system, and the customer support queue.
-Think of the earlier “I want to return my socks”.
-The chatbot needs to instantly look up who “my” is to get the customer name, “socks” from the inventory system to get the SKU from the last order in the order management system.
-At any given point, the customer might just type “human please” so we need to be able to kick this over to the customer support queue with a complete chat record and any supporting inventory/order/customer profile information available (in order to avoid the dreaded “Hi can you please tell me the issue?” question form the CSR that forces the customer to start over from square one.
-That’s a lot of connections, and that’s the difference between a truly enterprise-grade chatbot and a simple conversation-bot you wrote in CS300 class at university.
+Think of the earlier example, “I want to return my socks.”
+The chatbot needs to instantly look up who “my” is to get the customer name and “socks” from the inventory system to get the SKU from the last order in the order management system.
+At any given point, the customer might type “human please” so we need to be able to kick this over to the customer support queue with a complete chat record and any supporting inventory/order/customer profile information available (to avoid the dreaded “Hi can you please tell me the issue?” question from the CSR that forces the customer to start over from square one.
+That’s a lot of connections, and that’s the difference between a genuinely enterprise-grade chatbot and a simple conversation bot you wrote in CS300 class at university.

-After the AI engine is in place, it needs to be trained and tuned to the specific intents and recognize entities that are present in the dialog.
+After the AI engine is in place, it needs to be trained and tuned to the specific intents and recognize entities in the dialog.
 A database of previous questions and responses is needed in order to train the chatbot about potential questions it may encounter and the proper way to reply.
 An expansive database can help by teaching the chatbot as much as possible, giving it a strong foundation.
-The chatbot then needs to encounter actual data, where people are reaching out to it and making requests.
-If it makes a mistake during this phase, it can then be trained to make the proper response next time.
-Through this system, the chatbot is able to learn and refine itself.
+The chatbot then needs to encounter actual data, where people reach out to it and request it.
+If it makes a mistake during this phase, it can then be trained to respond properly next time.
+Through this system, the chatbot can learn and refine itself.

-Though this sounds like a lot of steps, Iterate’s Interplay can make it simple for you.
 Interplay is a low-code middleware platform.
 Prototyping is rapid, iterative, and flexible.
 Interplay comes with modules for several popular smart AI engines already in place.
-To deploy an AI engine for your chatbot, simply connect the AI engine, your training data set (a list of words, phrases, etc), and your desired output method (e.g. an iframe, https, text file, etc).
-Creating this ‘flow’ is a matter of a few hours, compared to days or weeks in a traditional coding environment.
-You can then spend your time configuring, refining, and training your chatbot.
+To deploy an AI engine for your chatbot, connect the AI engine, your training data set (a list of words, phrases, etc.), and your desired output method (e.g., an iframe, HTTPS, text file, etc.).
+Creating this ‘flow’ takes a few hours, compared to days or weeks in a traditional coding environment.
+You can then spend time configuring, refining, and training your chatbot.
 Launch when ready.